 Reconciling Legal and Technical Approaches to Algorithmic Bias

 This question is vital to address because a lack of legal compatibility creates the possibility that biased algorithms might be considered legally permissible while approaches designed to correct for bias might be considered illegally discriminatory.
-For example, a recent proposed rule from the Department of Housing and Urban Development (HUD), which would establish the first instance of a U.S. regulatory definition for algorithmic discrimination, would create a safe harbor from disparate impact liability for housing-related algorithms that do not use protected class variables or close proxies.
+For example, a recent proposed rule from the Department of Housing and Urban Development (“HUD”), which would have established the first instance of a U.S. regulatory definition for algorithmic discrimination, would have created a safe harbor from disparate impact liability for housing-related algorithms that do not use protected class variables or close proxies.
 An abundance of recent scholarship has shown, however, that simply removing protected class variables and close proxies does little to ensure that the algorithm will not be biased.
 In fact, this approach, known as “fairness through unawareness” in the machine learning community, is widely considered naive.
+While the language around algorithms was removed in the final rule, this focus on the visibility of protected attributes in decision-making is central in U.S. anti-discrimination law.

-Keywords: algorithmic bias, algorithmic fairness, anti-discrimination law, affirmative action, disparate impact, disparate treatment, machine learning, artificial intelligence, causal inference, causality, equal protection
+Keywords: algorithmic bias, algorithmic fairness, anti-discrimination law, affirmative action, disparate impact, disparate treatment, machine learning, artificial intelligence, causal inference, causality, equal protection, AI law, AI policy, AI discrimination, algorithmic governance

 Suggested Citation: Suggested Citation